-Table 6-1: PRIME Project Grievance Mechanism Process
+Table 6-1: PRIME and SCORE Projects Grievance Mechanism Process

-Step Process Duration 1 The Aggrieved Party (AP) takes their grievance to the PRIME Project Implementation Unit (PIU) State Focal Point, Contractor, or contact through the FSM DoFA website or email.
-Any time Relevant case information is recorded (e.g. Grievance Form, maps, notes of meetings, photos, etc).
-All grievances (both construction and non-construction related, and those related to SEA/SH/GBV) are to be either directly received by the PIU State Focal Point, or forwarded to the PIU State Focal Point (i.e. should grievances be received by the Contractor for construction related complaints).
-2 Upon receipt of the grievance the PIU State Focal Point is to screen the grievance to assess whether it is related to the PRIME Project, or environmental and social issues.
-Within 1 day of grievance lodged Non-eligible grievances (i.e. those not Project related) are then to be referred to the relevant agency to follow up, if appropriate.
-3 The PIU State Focal Point will endeavor to resolve any complaint/issue immediately, both construction and non-construction related grievances.
-If satisfactorily resolved the incident and resultant resolution/corrective action will be logged and reported to the PIU Project Manager, and copied to the Central Implementation Unit (CIU) (Program Manager and Safeguards Team).
-Within 2 weeks of grievance lodged 4 If unsuccessful (i.e. AP is not satisfied), the PIU State Focal Point will refer the AP to the PIU Project Manager and the Central Implementation Unit (CIU) Program Manager and Safeguards team to address and resolve the complaint.
+Step Process Duration Relevant case information is recorded (e.g. Grievance Form, maps, notes of meetings, photos, etc).All grievances (both construction and non-construction related, and those related to SEA/SH/GBV) are to be forwarded to the PIU State Focal Point for screening and record keeping.
+2 Upon receipt of the grievance the PIU State Focal Point or PIU Director is to screen the grievance to assess whether it is related to the PRIME and SCORE Projects, and environmental and social issues.
+Non-eligible grievances (i.e. those not Project related) are then to be referred to the relevant agency to follow up, if appropriate.
+Within 3 day of grievance lodged 3 The PIU State Focal Point will endeavor to resolve any complaint/issue immediately, both construction and non-construction related grievances.
+If satisfactorily resolved the incident and resultant resolution/corrective action will be logged and reported to the PIU Project Manager, and copied to the Centralized Implementation Unit (CIU) (Program Manager and Safeguards Team).
+Within 2 weeks of grievance lodged 4 If unsuccessful (i.e. AP is not satisfied), the PIU State Focal Point will refer the AP to the PIU Project Manager and the CIU Program Manager and Safeguards Team to address and resolve the complaint.
 The proposed corrective action is to be reported back to the AP for agreement.

-Step Process Duration 5 Where the complaint has not been resolved, the PIU Project Manager will refer the grievance to the DoTC&I Project Management Unit (PMU) for his/her action/resolution.
-The PIU Project Manager will log the details of issue and resultant resolution status (copy CIU Project Manager and Safeguards Team).
-6 If the matter remains unresolved, or the AP is not satisfied with the outcome, the DoTC&I PMU refers the matter to the Project Steering Committee (PSC) for a resolution.
-The PIU Project Manager will log details of issue and resultant resolution status (copy CIU Project Manager and Safeguards Team).
+5 Where the complaint has not been resolved, the PIU Project Manager will refer the grievance to the DoTC&I Project Management Unit (PMU) Manager for his/her action/resolution.
+The PIU Project Manager will log the details of issue and resultant resolution status (copy CIU Program Manager and Safeguards Team).
+6 If the matter remains unresolved, or the AP is not satisfied with the outcome, the DoTC&I PMU Manager refers the matter to the Project Steering Committee (PSC) for a resolution, copying the PIU Project Manager.
+The PIU Project Manager will log details of issue and resultant resolution status (copy CIU Program Manager and Safeguards Team).
 Within 1 month of grievance lodged 7 Once the agreed corrective actions are implemented, and the PIU Project Manager notifies the claimant of the result in writing.
 Within 1 week of resolution 8 If it remains unresolved or the complainant is dissatisfied with the outcome proposed by the PSC, the AP may refer the matter to the appropriate legal or judicial authority.
 A decision of the Court will be final.
-Within 3 months of grievance lodged (where possible)
+Within 3 months of grievance lodged (where possible) or otherwise as agreed between parties during the process.